Kylir/rgb-slider/README.md

 # RGB-slider

-RGB-slider is a Node JS application to control a RGB LED on your Raspberry Pi using a web interface.
+RGB-slider is an application to control a RGB LED on your Raspberry Pi using a web interface.

 ## Ok, but what is it exactly?

-Rgb-slider is using a web interface to send some command to a Pi-Blaster daemon to control the intensity of the three colors of a RGB LED using PWM.
+Rgb-slider is using NodeJS to provide a web interface to send some command to a Pi-Blaster daemon to control the intensity of the three colors of a RGB LED using PWM.

 When you run the application, it will start a web server listening for connections on the port 3000.
 The server is hosting a single web page (index.html) displaying 3 horizontal sliders: one for each color: red, green and blue.
 The page is a clone (with tiny modifications) of the Jquery UI slider demo you can find [here.](http://jqueryui.com/slider/#colorpicker)